aryarohit07/machine-learning-with-python/linear_regression/README.md

 **Notebooks:**

-* `lr_with_sklearn.ipynb` - Linear Regression implemented using scikit-learn to predict google's stock price.
+* `linear_regression_with_sklearn.ipynb` - Linear Regression implemented using scikit-learn to predict google's stock price.
-* `custom_linear_regression_implementation.ipynb` - custom implemenation of linear regression without using any ML library.
+* `linear_regression_from_scratch.ipynb` - Linear Regression implemented without using any ML library.